If you are a Christian, but you think you have not received the gift of the Holy Spirit, then I have a question for you:

 The promise is for you and your children and for all who are far off – for all whom the Lord our God will call.”

-Some say that the filling of the Holy Spirit was just for that time only.
+Some say that the filling and gift of the Holy Spirit was just for that time only.

 But it states “for all whom the Lord our God will call.”